NCAS-CMS/cf-python/docs/source/tutorial.rst

    ('domainaxis0', 'domainaxis1', 'domainaxis2')

 The data may be set with the `~Field.set_data` method of the field construct.
-The domain axis constructs spanned by the data may also be set by explicitly providing them via their construct keys; or they can be inferred from the existing domain axis constructs, provided that there rare no ambiguities such as two dimensions of the same size.
+The domain axis constructs spanned by the data are inferred from the existing domain axis constructs, provided that there are no ambiguities (such as two dimensions of the same size), in which case thay can be explicitly provided via their construct keys.
 In any case, the data axes may be set at any time with the `~Field.set_data_axes` method of the field construct.

 .. code-block:: python
    :caption: *Delete the data and then reinstate it, using the